JYU-IBA/potku/README.md

 ### Windows

-For installing the requirements for the Jibal, follow the instructions 1 - 4 described in [here](https://github.com/JYU-IBA/jibal/blob/master/INSTALL.md#installation-instructions-for-microsoft-windows-10).
+For installing the requirements for JIBAL, follow the [instructions](https://github.com/JYU-IBA/jibal/blob/master/INSTALL.md).

-- Note: instead of cloning the vcpkg master branch, download the latest stable release from [here](https://github.com/microsoft/vcpkg/tags ) and then continue with
+- Note: instead of cloning the vcpkg master branch, you can also download the latest stable release from [here](https://github.com/microsoft/vcpkg/tags ) and then continue with

 ````